xer0x/devops-wci-sample/README.md

 Researched auto-scaling, and it looks like "target" based is the simplest.
 We can have it increase the number of desired containers to run.

-Setting up an Application Load Balancer with DNS to wrap this up.
-It's not done, and I'm over the time.
+Setting up an Application Load Balancer with DNS took awhile to configure the DNS values, and get the verification working.